-Allocations for the welfare of children as a percentage of the total Union Budget remain stagnant at 2.3 per cent following the declining trend in the past few years.
-Child budget experienced a marginal increase of 5.49 per cent compared to 2023-24 BE .
-Poor learning outcomes of children remains a huge concern, yet early childhood care and education (ECCE) has not been accorded any priority.
-With a meagre increase in the budget for Saksham Anganwadi and POSHAN 2.0, the Supplementary Nutrition (SN) Programme will continue to face the challenges of the quality and coverage.
-Further, budgetary allocations towards immunisation remains inadequate; this contributes to continued high burden of morbidity and mortality in children from vaccine preventable diseases.
+The Child Budget Statement presented this year shows an allocation of Rs 1.1 lakh crore for the welfare of children.
+However, the allocation as a percentage of the total Union Budget remains stagnant at 2.3 per cent following the declining trend in the past few years.
+The format of the child budget statement has changed this time; the statement is now divided into three parts.
+However, no explanation has been provided for what is the basis of reporting expenditures for schemes under Part B and Part C. The Poor learning outcomes of children remains a huge concern, yet early childhood care and education (ECCE) has not been accorded any budgetary priority.
+With a meagre increase in the budget for Saksham Anganwadi and POSHAN 2.0, the Supplementary Nutrition (SN) Programme will continue to face the challenges of quality and coverage.
+Further, budgetary allocations towards immunisation remain inadequate; this contributes to continued high burden of morbidity and mortality in children from vaccine preventable diseases.

-The cases of cybercrimes against children has gone up by 32 per cent in 2022 as compared to 2021.
-However, the outlay towards 'Cyber Crime Prevention against Women and Children and Miscellaneous Schemes' has declined by 56 per cent this year as compared to last year's BE.
+The cases of cybercrimes against children have gone up by 32 per cent in 2022 as compared to 2021.
+However, the outlay towards Cyber Crime Prevention against Women and Children Schemes has declined by 56 per cent this year as compared to last year's BE.
 There is a critical need for mental wellness programmes for children, however the budget displays a gap in its commitment to address this critical issue.
-The allocation for Mission Vatsalya, a key centrally sponsored scheme for child protection, remains stagnant at Rs 1,472 crore.
+The allocation for Mission Vatsalya remains stagnant at Rs 1,472 crore.
 Support is required for rehabilitative measures, and preventive actions to address de-institutionalisation.